SAP/node-rfc/doc/installation.md

 Information on where to download the SAP NWRFC SDK you may find at: https://support.sap.com/en/product/connectors/nwrfcsdk.html

-The NodeJS RFC connector relies on SAP NWRFC SDK and must be able to find the library files at runtime.
-Therefore, you might either install the SAP NWRFC SDK in the standard library paths of your system or install it in any location and tell the NodeJS connector where to look.
+The Node.js RFC connector relies on SAP NWRFC SDK and must be able to find the library files at runtime.
+Therefore, you might either install the SAP NWRFC SDK in the standard library paths of your system or install it in any location and tell the Node.js connector where to look.

 Here are configuration examples for Windows, Linux and macOS operating systems.